UHDanke/gd_docs/triggers/level_visual.md

 Borders can only be parallel to the ground, and will not rotate if Rotate Gameplay is used.

+Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.

+Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.

 Padding determines the Y offset, this can be calculated by the formula $OffsetY = (10.5 - HeightY) \cdot Padding - 0.5$, where the Y height includes zoom.

-Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.
+Cube and Robot pan the camera if they reach the top or bottom screen edge.

 Y axis grid-snapping can be removed with **Disable Gridsnap**.
+Cube and Robot do not snap camera to grid.

 <br>